Come and see what we're all about.

 Attend an hour-long group information session, on or off campus, to learn about our programs, application process, and resources.
 Come with any questions you have about our master's degrees, PhD programs, or certificates.
 You'll also have the opportunity to tour our campus.

 Follow graduate student ambassadors on walking tours of campus.
 On the tour, explore classrooms, studio, and library resources, and learn about our school's history.
 Come hear about our community, academic environment, and campus services.
-Our standard tour covers Brattle Campus and Porter Square Campus.
+Our standard tour covers Brattle Campus and Porter Square Campus and are offered on Mondays, Wednesdays, and Fridays at 10:00 am.
 We can arrange individual tours of the Lunder Arts Center upon request.

 Schedule a one-on-one conversation with an admissions counselor to tell us about yourself and get your questions answered.
 We'll discuss our community, your academic interests, financial aid opportunities, and application requirements.
 If you'd like in-depth program information, we'll connect you with the program's faculty or academic advisors.